 A relative newcomer on the viticultural scene, Josep María Albet i Noya produced Spain's first organic (or, in European parlance, "ecological") wines, beginning in 1982.
 He produces Cava and still wines, avoiding all pesticides and chemical fertilizers.
 His techniques, he argues, represent a return to tradition [source: Mendel].

-To learn more about Penedés and other wine-related topics, visit the links on the next page.
+To learn more about Penedés and other wine-related topics, visit the links below.